colbsa/MusserSR.org/summer-program-full-week-overnight.md

 <div class="row">
   <div class="col-md-8">
     <p>
       Full-Week Overnight Camp at Musser is just that - a full week of camp!
 Starting Sunday afternoon and running through the campfire on Friday evening, this option gives your Cubs five nights and five days of program at camp.
-Meals are served family style as you choose to camp in either tents at Camp Hart or indoors at Camp Garrison for the pinnacle of the Musser camping experience.
+Meals are served family style as you camp in canvas wall tents on platforms as part of the pinnacle of the Musser camping experience.
 A hallmark of this experience in the Choose Your Own Adventure program.
 Come to camp as a family or as an entire pack.
 We recommend Full-Week Overnight Camp for older Cub Scouts - Webelos and Arrow of Light Scouts (4th & 5th graders), but all Cubs and families are welcome!
     </p>
     <p>
       If a full-week of camp is too much adventure for your Scout, consider our <a href="/summer/day-camp">Day Camp</a> or <a href="/summer/weekend-overnight">Weekend Overnight Camp</a> programs for shorter stays at Musser Scout Reservation.